+People are willing to pay top dollar for doodles in general, and Bernedoodle puppies are no different.
 Bernedoodle puppies typically cost between $2500 and $6000 for a puppy depending on the breeder and the color markings.
 Most breeders charge a higher amount per color marking.
-So a single color Bernedoodle puppy is less than a tri-color Bernedoodle.
+In other words, a single color Bernedoodle puppy is less expensive than a tri-color Bernedoodle.

 Bernedoodle puppies are one of the most expensive of the doodle breeds due to the highly coveted color markings.
 Tri-color coated Bernedoodles are the most coveted and typically the most expensive.

-I know that finding an experienced breeder a isn’t always a super easy thing to figure out, but if you trust your gut you will be able to tell.
+I know that finding an experienced breeder isn’t always a super easy thing to figure out, but if you trust your gut you will be able to tell.

-I both searched online and Instagram.
+I searched both online and Instagram.
 The wait times tend to be long, so you may have to get on a waitlist well before you are ready to bring a puppy home.
 We personally drove across several states to get our sweet Penny, and have friends that have traveled far as well.
 If you are interested in our breeder you can check them out here!

 We decided that the long wait was more painful than the long drive and we wanted a breeder we felt good with, so we knew we would get a healthy puppy.